-“Public safety has been our main priority and we have had to put in place highly visible tactics this week which has significantly reduced the risk to the wider public and those wanting to enjoy themselves at all these events.”
+“Public safety has been our main priority and we put in place highly visible tactics this week which has significantly reduced the risk to the wider public and those wanting to enjoy themselves at all these events.”

-From Wednesday (May 29) an order under Section 60 of the Criminal Justice and Public Order Act 1994 was introduced, allowing stop and search of individuals within a designated area of Surrey and Sussex, following information that some attending the HAMC event may be carrying offensive weapons.
-In total 49 people have been arrested in connection with the event with a number having already been sentenced at court.
+From Wednesday (May 29) an order under Section 60 of the Criminal Justice and Public Order Act 1994 was introduced, allowing stop and search of individuals within a designated area of Surrey and Sussex.
+It followed information that some attendees to the HAMC event were likely to be carrying offensive weapons.
+In total 49 people were arrested in connection with the event with a number having been sentenced at court.already.

 ACC Kemp added:

-“We made great efforts to work with the event organiser beforehand to ensure those attending got the message about what was expected here, sadly some didn’t heed the warning.
-However our approach, as well as some self-breath testing by riders ahead of the main ride on Saturday, significantly reduced numbers riding to Brighton.
-We had initially expected 700, but just over 100 took part.
+“We made great efforts to work with the event organiser beforehand to ensure those attending, particularly from abroad, had got the message about what was expected here under UK law, sadly some didn’t heed the warning and this resulted in arrests being made.
+Our approach, as well as some self-testing for breath alcohol by riders ahead of the main ride out on Saturday, significantly reduced numbers coming to Brighton.
+We had initially been advised to expect 700, but just over 100 took part.

-“This was a unique event that has never happened on anything like this scale in the UK before and required careful planning to ensure the public and those attending were safe and, following information we received as the week went on, I decided to put the Section 60 order in place.”
+“An event like this has never been held in the UK on this scale before and it required careful planning to ensure the public and those attending were all kept safe so following information we received as the week went on, I decided to put the Section 60 order in place .”

-The operation has involved partners from across law enforcement agencies both in the UK and abroad.
+The policing operation for the event involved partners from across law enforcement agencies both in the UK and abroad.

 ACC Kemp continued:

-“We benefited from the knowledge shared by our international colleagues about the attendees from their countries, and the risks that they posed.
-We were also able to prevent 27 people from even entering the UK.
-All of those refused entry were international members of the Hell Angels and deemed to pose a risk to the public with previous convictions for serious violent crimes including; murder, kidnap, torture, drug supply, violent assaults and firearms offences.
-Hells Angels events have not routinely passed without very serious incidents when they have taken place in other countries and a measure of success for us is ensuring that it passed without serious incident here in the UK.
-Europol have been very complimentary about the UK policing operation.
+“We greatly benefited from the knowledge shared by our international colleagues about some of the attendees from their countries and the risks that they posed.
+We were able to prevent 27 people from even entering the UK.
+All of those refused entry were international members of the Hell Angels and deemed to pose a risk to the wider public with previous convictions for serious crimes including; murder, kidnap, torture, drug supply, violent assaults and firearms offences.
+Hells Angels events of this nature have not routinely passed without serious incidents when they have taken place in other countries.
+A measure of success for us has been to ensure that it passed without serious incident here in the UK and our colleagues at Europol have been very complimentary about the UK policing operation.

-"The fact that all of these different events across involving thousands of people have passed without serious incident is something that we can be very pleased with.
-They required significant resourcing, planning and professionalism from police officers and staff because of the varied risks involved and I would like to thank everyone for the work they have put in this week."
+"The fact that all the different events this week, which have drawn hundreds of thousands of people to both counties, have passed safely and without serious incident is something we can be very pleased with.
+It has required significant planning, resourcing, and professionalism from officers and staff because of the varied risks involved and I would like to thank everyone for the hard work they have put in to achieve this."